untoldengine/UntoldEngine/docs/API/GettingStarted.md

 To convert a USDZ file into the `.untold` format using the add-on, follow the directions in [Using Blender Addon](UsingBlenderAddon.md).

-After the model has been converted to `.untold` format:
+After the model has been converted to `.untold` format, copy it into your Xcode project under `Sources/<ProjectName>/GameData/Models/<assetname>/`.

-1. Click on "Import" in the Asset Browser View in the Editor.
-2. Click on "Import Models"
-3. When the import has completed, you will see your new `.untold` model under the Model Category.

-At this point, head over to your Xcode project.
-You will also notice that your `.untold` model is under `Sources/<ProjectName>/GameData/Models`.

 ### Option 2: CLI